-Solubility and extraction can be affected by many factors.
-Some, like the coffee’s genetic characteristics, are out of our control.
-But we can adjust grind size, water temperature, brewing method, and other variables.
+Solubility and extraction can be affected by a coffee’s genetic characteristics, which is out of our control.
+But we can adjust others.
 Let’s take a look at how each factor affects extraction and profile.

 Freshly ground coffee.
 Credit: Coffee and I

-A fine grind is also more compact, meaning that there’s less room for the water to trickle through between the grounds.
-With pour over and filter coffee, this increases the brew time.
-So just by using smaller grounds, you’re also extending brew time and providing more opportunity for extraction to take place.
+It’s also more compact, creating less room for the water to trickle between the grounds.
+It can increase brewing times for pour over and filter coffee.
+Smaller grounds can extend brew time and providing more extraction opportunities.

-The longer the brew, the more time extraction has to happen.
-In general, short brews are more acidic and longer ones, more bitter.
-This is where the brew method comes in.
+Brew method is another important factor.
+The longer the brew, the more extraction time.
+Generally, short brews are more acidic and longer ones more bitter.

-An espresso usually has a very short brew time and uses pressure to force water through densely packed coffee.
-This makes it suited to a finer grind size, which allows water to flow more easily and has more surface area available for quick extraction.
-A French press is a longer brew, so it’s common practice to use a coarser grind to slow down the extraction and avoid bitterness.
+An espresso has a short brew time and uses pressure to force water through densely packed coffee.
+It’s suited to a finer grind size, allowing water to flow easily and creating more surface area for extraction.
+A French press is a longer brew, so it’s common to use a coarser grind to slow extraction and avoid bitterness.

-But both of these examples are general rules.
-You can adapt an espresso brew time by a couple of seconds either way, which will have an impact on the amount of extraction.
+You can adapt an espresso brew time by seconds either way, which will impact extraction.
 You can also change the brew time to compensate.
-There are also some proponents of using medium ground beans with a French press for a more complex profile.

 A barista brewing coffee.
 Credit: Kinima Coffee